 Washington County Transportation System Plan (TSP) - Washington County recently adopted an update to its TSP (November 2015) to provide guidance on the planning, maintenance and operation of the County's multimodal transportation system.
-The TSP provides background information about the system and its use; current transportation goals, objectives, and strategies; designations of functional classification and number of lanes for county roads; designation of facilities for other transportation modes (pedestrian, bicycle, transit. and freight); and information on plan implementation.
-Particularly relevant to the King City URA are the County's functional classification and design designations for adjacent streets under its jurisdiction including Roy Rogers Road, Beef Bend Road and Fischer Road.
+The TSP provides background information about the system and its use; current transportation goals, objectives, and strategies; designations of functional classification and number of lanes for county roads; designation of facilities for other transportation modes (pedestrian, bicycle, transit, and freight); and information on plan implementation.
+Particularly relevant to the King City URA are the County's functional classification and design designations for adjacent streets under its jurisdiction including Roy Rogers Road, Beef Bend Road, Elsner Road and Fischer Road.
 The TSP also identifies intersection spacing/access standards and acceptable levels of traffic operational performance.

 Washington County Development Code, Article IV: Development Standards - Provides regulatory guidance for neighborhood circulation and multimodal accessibility.
-Identifies public facilities and services that are necessary at a minimum level to accommodate development.
+These standards identify public facilities and services that are necessary at a minimum level to accommodate development.

-Washington County Development Code, Article V: Public Facilities and Services - Provides regulatory context for street layout and design considerations.
+Washington County Development Code, Article V: Public Facilities and Services - This code provides regulatory context for street layout and design considerations.

-Washington County Road Design and Construction Standards - Provides guidance on streets crosssections by functional classification.
+Washington County Road Design and Construction Standards - These standards provide guidance on streets cross-sections by functional classification.